Shortcuts

-“So, which will you be?”, asked Jim the first time we went to the Green Man, the evening after the day we moved in,“The type who leave after a year or two, or the type who never leave?”
+“So, which will you be?” asked Jim, on our first visit to the Green Man, the evening after the day we moved in.
+“The type who leave after a year or two, or the type who never leave?”

 It wasn’t the sort of question that needed an answer.